How to get rid of insomnia?

 The study of sleep is a relatively new science and consists of two different theories.
 I find that these two theories complement each other wonderfully.

-The first is that of the circadian rhythm, which comes to us from the Latin “circa dies.”
+The first is that of the circadian rhythm, which comes from the Latin “circa dies.”
 Around the day, that designates our biological clock, which allows us to maintain cycles of 24 hours.
 This natural rhythm is kept in a constant form, even in the absence of external stimuli.
-Therefore even without alteration of light or temperature and this for months.
+Therefore we can maintain it, even without alteration of light or temperature and this for months.

 The nycthemeral rhythm, or the cycle of day and night alteration, is not the influencing factor in the circadian rhythm.
 Our hormones regulate it.